RosaMalandrino/LocalVoids/_pages/VoidClustering.md

 In addition to the detection of regions in our Local Universe that represent true voids, we are interested in probing the underlying probability distribution of their properties.
 Unfortunately, the width of the bins used in the clustering algorithm is an arbitrary choice that affects the voids we actually compare, impacting the estimated variance of the radius probability distribution we would infer from them.
 Moreover, for a given choice of bin width, the position of the edges may split a significant cluster, where members of the same true void get grouped into two different clusters that do not pass the significance test individually.
 In order to overcome these issues, we employ a continuous binning strategy, illustrated with the following toy model.

-Let us consider a true void in the Universe: our goal is to infer the true underlying proability distribution of radius and position.
+Let us consider a true void in the Universe: our goal is to infer the true underlying probability distribution of radius and position.
 We can draw samples from the probability distribution, which will create some scatter around the mean center.
 We assume a Gaussian for simplicity, but the distribution can have any shape.

 ![image-center](../assets/moving_bins/true_void.png){: .align-center}

-As previously mentioned, posterior realizations have some statistical fluctions, and the void finder can respond to that by generating different voids.
+As previously mentioned, posterior realizations have some statistical fluctuations, and the void finder can respond to that by generating different voids.
 This result in nuisance voids appearing by accident in the same region of space.
 We can represent them as smaller voids in he vicinity of the true void.

 ![image-center](../assets/moving_bins/true_void_with_extra_points.png){: .align-center}